12 Feb What is Parenting Time?

 What is it?

 Parenting time falls within the actual time a parent spends with the child.
-Therefore, it is treated separately from parental responsibilities, which decides which parent makes the decisions on education, medical and other critical areas.
+Therefore, it is treated separately from parental responsibilities, which decides which parent makes the decision on education, medial and other critical areas.
 Commonly, judges will approve the parenting time schedule that both parties agreed upon.

 How Does it Work?